Chengyi-Hua/SMDA_Financial_Anxiety_on_Reddit/README.md

-# Financial Anxiety on Reddit: A Cross-Lingual Study
+# Financial Anxiety on Reddit: A Cross-Community and Cross-Lingual Study

 Team Project — University of Mannheim, Social and Media Data Analysis (Spring 2026).
 A cross-lingual, multi-method analysis of financial anxiety expressed in Reddit communities **r/personalfinance** (English) and **r/Finanzen** (German) across two time windows (2020 and 2025).